Appalachian State vs. Louisiana NCAA Football Odds, Plays and Insights | October 12, 2021

 Appalachian State Stats and Trends

-- In Appalachian State's five games this year, it has three wins against the spread.
+- In Appalachian State's five games this season, it has three wins against the spread.

 - The Mountaineers have covered the spread twice this season when favored by 2 points or more (in four chances).